nikomatsakis/hackmd.io/color-syntactic-design-patter-rfc.md

 }
 ```

-This understanding of gen does not map well to rewrite colors.
+This understanding of gen does not map well to colors.
 Compare to `async`: it makes total sense to define an `async Default` trait -- that is an `async`-colored version of `Default` where the `default` method is an `async fn`.
 But what does `gen Default` mean: the `default` method returns a generator yielding `Self` values?
-That is quite a different trait and doens't feel like a "color", which is basically a function that is only compatible with other functions of the same color.
+Is that a useful transformation to be able to make?

-There is however a way to make `gen` fit well into the color system.
-Generators can be thought of as a color if the yielded values are considered a side channel.
-Like `try`, then, the generator "color" is not just a keyword but includes the type of value that will be yielded as the generator executes.
-The `gen-type!($ty)` definition for a generating yielding values of type `Y` is therefore `impl Generator<Yield = Y, Output = $ty>`.
-The `gen-do!(v)` operation becomes "yield-all", taking every item from the generator `v` and yielding it in turn, before returning the final output.
+Another way to look at `gen` is to look at yielding as a kind of *side effect* that the function performs along the way to computing its final value.
+The iterator trait doesn't have a final value (or, equivalently, only has a value of `()`), but other generators do have this distinction (a `Future<Output = T>` can be seen as a generator that yields up `()` values whenever it needs to suspend and produces a `T` once complete, for example).
+Looking at `gen` from this perspective, the generator "color" is not just a keyword but includes the type of value that will be yielded as the generator executes.
+The `🚲try<$ty>` definition for a generating yielding values of type `Y` is therefore `impl Generator<Yield = Y, Output = $ty>`.
+Given a generator, a `yield_all` operator could be defined (analogous to `await` for `async` or `?` for `try`) that takes every item from the generator `v` and yields it in turn, before returning the final output.

 Here is an example using the hypothesized "yield all" construct, showing how you could work with `gen` as a color.
 In this case, the `yield_all` 'unwraps' the generator effect, propagating the yielded values, and returning the final value.
 Calling `outer` would then yield up [`0`, `1`, `2`, `6`, `7`, `8`] and return 42.
 Note how `.yield_all` appears at the same places that `.await` would appear if these were async functions: